PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 .
 .

-23. Adafruit already published a blog about «Recording Brainwaves with a Raspberry PI on May 28, 2018 AT 6:00 pm:
+23. Adafruit already published a blog about «Recording Brainwaves with a Raspberry PI" on May 28, 2018 AT 6:00 pm:

 .